A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 For \textit{cross-modal UDA}, each training sample typically comprises a 2D image and a 3D point cloud that are synchronized across LiDAR and camera sensors.
 Point-wise 3D annotations are provided for source data.
-The goal is to learn a robust 3D segmentor that can work independently and requires no images for testing.
-Though the paired images can enrich the learned representation, cross-modal UDA is more challenging due to the heterogeneity of the input spaces for images and point clouds as well as additional domain shifts between source and target images.
+The goal is to learn a robust point cloud segmentor that can work independently and requires no images for testing.
+Though the paired images can enrich the learned representation, cross-modal UDA faces new challenges due to the heterogeneity of the input spaces for images and point clouds as well as additional domain shifts between source and target images.
 Jaritz et al.~\cite{jaritz2020xmuda} developed xMUDA, the first cross-modal UDA framework that adopts a two-stream architecture to address the domain gap of each modality individually.
 Peng et al.~\cite{peng2021sparse} achieved cross-modal UDA with two modules, the first employing intra-domain cross-modal learning for cross-modal interaction while the second adopting adversarial learning for cross-domain feature alignment via inter-domain cross-modal learning.

+Further, the exploration of domain adaptive \textit{3D instance segmentation} is largely neglected.
+Though Be{\v{s}}i{'c} et al.~\cite{bevsic2022unsupervised} explored domain adaptative 3D panoptic segmentation, the specific task of point-cloud instance segmentation remains unexplored.
+More research endeavors are imperative on instance-level point cloud segmentation for better understanding and exploitation of point cloud data.